ErpNetDocs/winclient/introduction/dashboard/overview.md

 ![Quick access tool](pictures/quick-access-tool.png)

-In this field, you can search for Documents, Contractors, Products, and program menus in the current Enterprise company.
+In this field, you can search for documents, contractors, products, and program menus in the current enterprise company.
 Press Space and type a part of your searched text.
 You cannot search for voided documents.
-Limited number of relative matches will show up under the field (if your searched document exists, you will find it there).
+Limited number of relative matches will show up under the field.
+This means that even if your searched document, contractor, etc. is not amoung the results it may still exist in the database.

 ![Products search](pictures/products-search.png)